chjj/blessed/README.md

     do not hesitate to post an issue.
 8. What is "curses" and "ncurses"?
-  - ["curses"][curses] was an old library written in the early days of unix which allowed a programmer to not have to worry about terminal compatibility. ["ncurses"][ncurses] is a free reimplementation of curses.
-    It improved upon it quite a bit and is now the standard library for implementing terminal programs.
+  - ["curses"][curses] was an old library written in the early days of unix which allowed a programmer to easily manipulate the cursor in order to render the screen. ["ncurses"][ncurses] is a free reimplementation of curses.
+It improved upon it quite a bit by focusing more on terminal compatibility and is now the standard library for implementing terminal programs.
 Blessed uses neither of these, and instead handles terminal compatibility itself.
 9. What is the difference between blessed and blessed-contrib?
   - blessed is a major piece of code which reimplements curses from the ground up.
-A UI API is then layered on top of this. blessed-contrib is a popular library built on top of blessed which makes clever use of modules to implement useful widgets like graphs, ascii art, and so on.
+A UI API is then layered on top of this. [blessed-contrib][contrib] is a popular library built on top of blessed which makes clever use of modules to implement useful widgets like graphs, ascii art, and so on.
 10. Are there blessed-like solutions for non-javascript platforms?
   - Yes.
 There are some fantastic solutions out there.
     - Perl: [Curses::UI][curses-ui]